Here is a story about hobby farm life.

 Hobby Farm Life Can Bring Out Your Emotions

 My wife was irritable.
-It was hot and humid and she does not like either.
+It is often hot and humid in this area of the country.
+And she does not like either.

 My procrastination earlier that afternoon may have set the tone.
 I was irritable too.